robenkleene/audio-references/max/max-for-live.md

 4. Open the device in Live again and freeze again
 5. Merge the branch

-- When preparing Max packages for release: Move the source folder out of the Max Project Search Path first to test all dependencies.
+- When preparing Max packages for release: Make sure to test without the source folder for the patch in Max's Search Paths, otherwise it may pick up a dependency that isn't actually in the bundle.
+The easiest way to do this is to choose `Options > File Preferences...`, and then toggle off `Subfolders` for the path that the project is a subdirectory of.

 ## Presets